She unfastens grave-stoned tinsel tracing frames.

 An elegant woman, overdressed to be wandering a meadow alone,

-before ending up in the living room on account of the flowers
+before trespassing the living room wall on account of the flowers

 Upwards towards preserved artifacts of her children’s childhood: